MinThaMie/fault-tolarant-toilet-protocol/README.md

 where toilet users do feel responsibility for keeping both the toilet clean and the relationship intact.
 In other words, `M` nears one.

+## Fault tolarant toilet seat protocol
+Based upon the assumpations written above this protocol will optimize the experience of using a toilet in a non-collaborative setting.

+1. Upon entering the bathroom you will find the seat in the `up` position.
+2. When you want to sit down while defecating you move the seat to the `down` position.
+3. After finishing step 2 you move the seat back in the `up` position.

 # References

 1. [Up or down?
 A male econimist's manifesto on the toilet seat etiquette, Jay Pil Choi][1]